-The USDA Organic standard, formed by the USDA’s National Organic Program (NOP), is regulated with agricultural products in mind.
-According to the USDA NOP, personal care products are only eligible to be certified USDA Organic and to use the USDA label on product packaging if the product is made of at least 95% food-based ingredients (National Organic Program).
-So, achieving USDA Organic certification is a challenging task as the majority of personal care products cannot be made up of 95% food-based ingredients and still be an efficacious and user friendly product.
+The USDA organic standard, formed by the USDA’s National Organic Program (NOP), is regulated with agricultural products in mind.
+According to the USDA NOP, personal care products are only eligible to be certified USDA organic and to use the USDA label on product packaging if the product is made of at least 95% food-based ingredients.
+So achieving USDA organic certification is a challenging task as the majority of personal care products cannot be made up of 95% food-based ingredients and still be an efficacious and user friendly product.

 If microbiology is found in excess of those guidelines then the FDA considers your product adulterated and will take action to prosecute your company under federal law.

-The USDA’s focus is on the preservation and consumption of agricultural products, and their guidelines leave out many possible candidates for organic personal care ingredients and preservatives of personal care product.
-However, BPI Labs has found some suitable ingredients and preservatives that can be considered USDA NOP qualified, but they are not guaranteed to work in many personal care products.
+The USDA’s focus is on the preservation and consumption of agricultural products, and their guidelines leave out many possible candidates for organic personal care ingredients and preservatives.
+However, BPI Labs has found some suitable ingredients and preservatives that can be considered USDA NOP qualified. however, they are not guaranteed to work in many personal care products.
 Consequently, formulation work for an organic product that satisfies the USDA’s NOP standards is difficult and usually prolonged.

 Here are some related guides and posts that you might enjoy next.

 How You Get a Cosmetic Formula You’ll Love

 A post discussing formulation development, fees, and ownership.Read More